Home

 • Dumbbell Curl 3-5/1

-This routine is performed one day per week.
+This Strength Training Routine is performed one day per week.
 Choose a weight that you can lift 3-5 times maximum.
 Heavy load combined with lots of rest will provide quality strength gains.

 • Monday-